Language Server Protocol

-The Language Server Protocol (LSP) is an open, JSON-RPC-based protocol for use between source code editors or integrated development environments (IDEs) and servers that provide programming language-specific features like code completion, syntax highlighting and marking of warnings and errors, as well as refactoring routines.
+The Language Server Protocol (LSP) is an open, JSON-RPC-based protocol for use between source-code editors or integrated development environments (IDEs) and servers that provide "language intelligence tools": programming language-specific features like code completion, syntax highlighting and marking of warnings and errors, as well as refactoring routines.
 The goal of the protocol is to allow programming language support to be implemented and distributed independently of any given editor or IDE.
+In the early 2020s, LSP quickly became a "norm" for language intelligence tools providers.

 History

 LSP was originally developed for Microsoft Visual Studio Code and is now an open standard.
-On 2016 June 27, Microsoft announced a collaboration with Red Hat and Codenvy to standardize the protocol's specification.
-The protocol is supported and has been adopted by the three companies.
+On June 27, 2016, Microsoft announced a collaboration with Red Hat and Codenvy to standardize the protocol's specification.
 Its specification is hosted and developed on GitHub.

 Background

-Modern IDEs provide developers with sophisticated features like code completion, refactoring, navigating to a symbol's definition, syntax highlighting, and error and warning markers.
+Modern IDEs provide programmers with sophisticated features like code completion, refactoring, navigating to a symbol's definition, syntax highlighting, and error and warning markers.

 For example, in a text-based programming language, a programmer might want to rename a method read.
 The programmer could either manually edit the respective source code files and change the appropriate occurrences of the old method name into the new name, or instead use an IDE's refactoring capabilities to make all the necessary changes automatically.
 To be able to support this style of refactoring, an IDE needs a sophisticated understanding of the programming language that the program's source is written in.
 A programming tool without such an understanding—for example, one that performs a naive search-and-replace instead—could introduce errors.
 When renaming a read method, for example, the tool should not replace the partial match in a variable that might be called readyState, nor should it replace the portion of a code comment containing the word "already".
 Neither should renaming a local variable read, for example, end up altering identically-named variables in other scopes.

 Conventional compilers or interpreters for a specific programming language are typically unable to provide these language services, because they are written with the goal of either transforming the source code into object code or immediately executing the code.
 Additionally, language services must be able to handle source code that is not well-formed, e.g. because the programmer is in the middle of editing and has not yet finished typing a statement, procedure, or other construct.
 Additionally, small changes to a source code file which are done during typing usually change the semantics of the program.
 In order to provide instant feedback to the user, the editing tool must be able to very quickly evaluate the syntactical and semantical consequences of a specific modification.
 Compilers and interpreters therefore provide a poor candidate for producing the information needed for an editing tool to consume.